 BONUS: How to get a free tour of St. Peter’s Basilica (after waiting in line)

 Do you want a free guided tour of St. Peter’s Basilica?
-There is one that is organized in English from February to May by the Pontifical North American College every Monday, Tuesday, Wednesday, Thursday and Friday starting at 2:15 PM.
-The tour takes around 2 hours.
+There is one that is organized in English from February to May by the Pontifical North American College every Monday and Thursday starting at 2:30 PM.
+The tour takes around 1.5 hours.

-There is no need to reserve your spot, all you need to do is show up at the meeting point – outside the Visitor Information Center, which is located on the south colonnade, right next to St. Peter’s statue (on the left side when you are facing the Basilica).
+There is no need to reserve your spot, all you need to do is show up at the meeting point in front of the façade of St. Peter’s Basilica after you pass through security.

 You can find more details about this free guided tour on their official website.